ben-walcutt/craps/README.md

 - Don't Come odds
   - Up to 6x
 - Field
-  - 2 and 12 are double
+  - 2 and 12 are double (configurable)
 - Hard Ways
 - Horn (will only be placed on the next roll after a horn)
 - C